/

 2. JetBrains IDES (i.e. PyCharm/Datagrip/Clion) - for large codebases, I prefer the JetBrains suite.
 My keybindings there reflect STX's almost entirely, but with variations to account for the IDEs' numerous dialogs/modals, run/debug configs, editor/terminal jumps, etc. My gradual improvements have all been aimed at removing finger dissonance when context-switching.

-3. Vim / Visual Studio Code - I do a fair bit of terminal work and Bash automation in Vim.
+3. Vim / Visual Studio Code - I do a fair bit of terminal work and Bash automation with Vim.
+I'm not into Emacs/Nano.
 Unlike the heavily modded STX/IDEs, I prefer a vanilla Vim experience, with minimal packages (e.g. fzf.vim).
 So as to keep my Vim chops current, I use Vim keybindings entirely when running VSC.

 I confess: this decision is mostly ideological.
 Vim is an impervious text-editor for POSIX devices - and its keybindings are immortal.
 I always want Vim as a non-IDE alternative, particularly for remote work.
 Most importantly: I like Vim.
 I enjoy Vim's motions; they feel fancy.
 Like I'm flying everywhere.